-The provisions of Article VII, Section 8 of the Missouri Constitution, stating that no person shall be appointed to civil office in Missouri who shall not have resided in Missouri one year next preceding the appointment, applies to all city appoints to seventy-five percent of each board, commission and committee membership.
-Furthermore, seventy-five percent of each board, commission and committee must reside within the official boundaries of Kansas City, Missouri.
-Accordingly, a maximum of twenty-five percent of each board, commission and committee membership may reside outside of the official boundaries of Kansas City, Missouri.
-Missouri residency shall not be necessary in cases of appointment to an administrative position requiring technical or specialized skill or knowledge.
+The provisions of Article VII, Section 8 of the Missouri Constitution, stating that no person shall be appointed to civil office in Missouri who shall not have resided in Missouri one year next preceding the appointment, applies to all city appointments to each board, commission and committee.
+Furthermore, seventy-five percent of all city appointments to each board, commission and committee must reside within the official boundaries of Kansas City, Missouri.
+Pursuant to Article VII, Section 8 of the Missouri Constitution, Missouri residency shall not be necessary in cases of a city appointment to an administrative position requiring technical or specialized skill or knowledge.
 If an appointment is to a position requiring technical or specialized skill or knowledge, the legislation establishing the position will describe the technical or specialized skill or knowledge required.